stephane-klein/README-skeleton/CONTRIBUTING.md

-# How to contribute to MyProject
+# How to contributing to MyProject

 ## Prerequisite: